HL7/fhir-skin-wound-ig/source/pages/usecase-search.md

 ## FHIR Search Interactions

-The first search interaction for the WAT retrieval will be based on the WAT profiled Condition resource type where the following search parameters will be incorporated:
+The first search interaction for the WATT retrieval will be based on the WATT profiled Condition resource type where the following search parameters will be incorporated:

-* **_profile** - The value will be fixed to the WAT profiled Condition resource type canonical URI "http://hl7.org/fhir/us/skinwoundassessment/StructureDefinition/WoundAssert"
+* **_profile** - The value will be fixed to the WATT profiled Condition resource type canonical URI "http://hl7.org/fhir/us/lower-extremity-skin-wound-assessment/StructureDefinition/WoundAssert"
 * **asserted-date** - Default to today's date
   * Specific date, default can be current date; or,
   * Date range where one or two instances of the search parameter are given with either the 'ge' (greater than or equal) or 'le' (less than or equal) prefixes
 * **patient** - (Optional, if known) Specific Patient.id reference

-The second search interaction for the WAT retrieval will be on the WAT profiled related Observation(s) referenced from the returned WAT Condition resources in the first search interaction where the follow search interactions will be incorportated:
+The second search interaction for the WATT retrieval will be on the WAT profiled related Observation(s) referenced from the returned WATT Condition resources in the first search interaction where the follow search interactions will be incorportated:

 * **_id** - The WAT related Observation wound panel resource id(s) returned from the first search
 * **_include:recurse** (WoundRelatedObservationsPanel) - Observation:related-target